Explore Our Garden Wildlife Blog

 Robins are very territorial and sometimes it feels as if the equivalent of the stag rut is happening in my garden as they fight over their territory.
 With their breasts brighter than ever they chase each other from feeder to tree and back again darting in and out of the branches above me.

 At this time of year it is very important to provide food for the birds.
 Robins are particularly partial to mealworms, which are an excellent source of protein, although they will also eat suet pellets, insects, bird mix and fruit.
 The robin in my garden eats a mix of all of the above and can always be found hopping about in the leaf litter and flower beds searching for grubs.

-As well as providing food, if you wish to tempt the robins to nest in your garden, it is important to offer them protection and shelter perhaps in the form of a thorny hedge.
-Robin’s nests can be found in the strangest of places, from watering cans to broken teapots but if you wish to use a nest box make sure it is an open fronted one as robins won’t use a round holed one.
+As well as providing food, if you wish to tempt robins to nest in your garden, it is important to offer them protection and shelter, perhaps in the form of a thorny hedge.
+Robins’ nests can be found in the strangest of places, from watering cans to broken teapots.
+But if you wish to use a nest box, make sure it’s an open-fronted one as robins won’t use a round-holed one.

 Robins have at least two broods during the breeding season; I noticed the change in behaviour when they were feeding the fledglings as they were suddenly hopping into bushes at ground level with food in their beaks.
 Fledgling robins look like tiny thrushes with their flecked breasts, not surprising when you realise they are a member of the Thrush family.
 They only get their distinctive red breast when they have their first moult.

 The robin is one of the most distinctive and well known garden birds.
 Robins come into their own at this time of year; they are a sign of winter, appearing on Christmas cards and festive items even though they are here all year round.
 I never get bored of watching them, they are a great form of entertainment and helpful in keeping the pests down in the garden.